RahulKumar1119/cka-practice-questions/README.md

 Configuring Ingress, GatewayClass and HTTPRoute

-Fixing broken clusters & troubleshooting pods/nodes
+Fixing broken clusters & troubleshooting pods/nodes etc.

 🔹 Who is this for?